kettenbach-it/fortune-api/README.markdown

 # fortune.py

+This is a fork of

 [http://github.com/goerz/fortune.py](http://github.com/goerz/fortune.py)

 Author: [Michael Goerz](http://michaelgoerz.net)

+with support for Python3 (3.7.1) and UTF8 fortune cookie files (german, chinese etc.)

 Print a random, hopefully interesting, adage ("fortune"), selected from a collection of fortune files